adopt-liveview/adopt-liveview/priv/pages/2024/04-11-saving-data-en_US.md

 author: "Lubien",
 tags: ~w(getting-started),
 section: "CRUD",
-description: "Persisting data",
+description: "Persisting data with databases in LiveView projects",
 previous_page_id: "my-first-liveview-project",
 next_page_id: "listing-data"
 }

 ---

 We will finally start implementing our CRUD (Create-Read-Update-Delete).
-Currently, our project already has both LiveView and Ecto installed, so we will focus on how to put this into practice.
-In this class, we will learn how to persist our product in the database.
+Currently our project already has both LiveView and Ecto installed, so we will focus on getting that to work.
+In this lesson we will learn how to persist our product in the database.

 %{
 title: "This class is a direct continuation of the previous class",
 type: :warning,
 description: ~H"""
-If you went straight into this class it might be confusing because it is a direct continuation of the code from the previous class.
-If you want to skip the previous class and start straight with this one, you can clone the initial version for this class using the command <code>`git clone https://github.com/adopt-liveview/first-crud.git --branch my-first- liveview-project-done`</code>.
+If you hopped directly into this page it might be confusing because it is a direct continuation of the code from the previous lesson.
+If you want to skip the previous lesson and start straight with this one, you can clone the initial version for this lesson using the command <code>`git clone https://github.com/adopt-liveview/first-crud.git --branch my-first- liveview-project-done`</code>.
 """
 } %% .callout

 ## Important concepts of Ecto

-Before we start new code, we will explore a little bit of what the Phoenix project has already installed for you and, at the same time, talk about the project patterns.
+Before we start new code we will explore a little bit of what the Phoenix project has already installed for you and, at the same time, talk about the project patterns.

 ### Introducing `Repo`